data-kalle/nethunter-gt-i9505-jfltexx-los18/README.md

 Where `-b lineage-18.1` assures us the correct version (the correct branch in git speaking) of LOS, version 18.1.

 ### Choosing the compiler/toolchain
-The Samsung Galaxy S4 has an ARM 32-bit architecure (not ARM64).
+The Samsung Galaxy S4 has an ARM 32-bit architecture (not ARM64).
 In order to compile the new kernel from an x86 architecture we need the right tools for the job, a toolchain.
 We will choose Google's cross-compiler.
 It contains everything that we need for the compiling process.

 We want to clone the cross-compiler tools into a folder called "toolchain" in our working directory:
 ```bash